 Munich is the capital of Bavaria and a beautiful town that might be the most quintessentially German place on Earth.
 Every fall, visitors come to Munich attractions from all over the world to participate in the two-week-long festival featuring Germany’s best beers and bratwurst.
 I’m talking, of course, about the confusingly named September-based German Holiday, Oktoberfest.

 Munich’s world-famous Oktoberfest is a huge reason to visit, but Munich offers so much more than just a single festival.
 It’s home to beautiful gardens (both beer and regular), exquisite churches, and interesting museums, all worth exploring.

-It’s an urban wonderland, perfect for wandering around charming historic neighborhoods or spending some time in Marienplatz, a stunning central square filled with local shops that plays host to a famous German Christmas market each year.
+It’s an urban wonderland, perfect for wandering around charming historic neighborhoods or spending some time in Marienplatz, a stunning central square filled with local shops that host a famous German Christmas market each year.

 It’s also where you can find the New Town Hall and the beautiful Englischer Garten (English Garden) to enjoy a good stroll or a picnic.
-The most significant pull to Munich is the laid-back cafe culture and world-famous beer halls that encapsulate the best of Bavaria, all while being easy to navigate and built with short breaks throughout, so you can experience the city at your own pace.
+The most significant pull to Munich is the laid-back cafe culture and world-famous beer halls that encapsulate the best of Bavaria, all while being easy to navigate and built with short breaks so you can experience the city at your own pace.

-See Related: Most Famous Historical Landmarks in Munich, Germany
+See Related: Most Famous Landmarks in Munich

 Perfect for those looking to indulge in winter wonderlands unlike any other, travelers should consider braving the cold conditions to experience Nuremberg during the Christmas season.

-The fantastic Christmas market alone makes it worth visiting in winter, but if you’re after more, many of Nuremberg’s top attractions are well protected from the elements, so if the chill is not quite your speed – don’t worry.
+The fantastic Christmas market makes it worth visiting in winter, but if you’re after more, many of Nuremberg’s top attractions are well protected from the elements, so if the chill is not quite your speed – don’t worry.

 5. Zugspitze Mountain Range